The Best Coffee Tampers In The UK 2022

 The Perfect Coffee Tampers

 I’m going to split this into various tamper sizes because unfortunately, this isn’t a one size fits all thing.
-You need a tamper that fits your portafilter, and different espresso coffee machines have different portafilter sizes.
+You need a tamper that fits your portafilter, and different espresso machines have different portafilter sizes.

 Compatible with: